 The exhibition features a selection of the stunning images from the book, handpicked by the book’s creator and photographer Qiane Matata-Sipu herself.
 Come along to the opening at 4pm on Thursday 20th October or visit the exhibition anytime during NMIT opening hours throughout the Festival.

-Meet Qiane Matata-Sipu and three of the wāhine featured in the pukapuka: Dr Acushla Dee Sciascia, Puawai Cairns and Rachel Taulelei, at our Pukapuka Talk, NUKU: Live, on Sun 23 Oct from 3pm at the Theatre Royal.
+Meet Qiane Matata-Sipu and two of the wāhine featured in the pukapuka: Dr Acushla Dee Sciascia and Puawai Cairns, at our Pukapuka Talk, NUKU: Live, on Sun 23 Oct from 3pm at the Theatre Royal.

 With thanks to KONO and Nelson Airport